Moldova Food Guide

 Mujdei (Garlic Sauce)

-Traditional garlic sauce made with crushed garlic, salt, water, and sometimes vinegar or broth.
-Served with mămăligă, grilled meats, and fish.
-Pungent and flavorful.
+A garlic sauce of crushed garlic, salt and water, sometimes loosened with vinegar or broth.
+Sharp and pungent, it goes with mămăligă, grilled meats and fish.

 Shopski Salad